 The thought that you might lose your sight can be frightening, and you may benefit from talking to a therapist.
 Your doctor can provide a referral.
 Or, you may find the camaraderie and encouragement that a support group can offer is helpful to you.
 Ask your doctor about support groups for people with diabetic retinopathy in your area.

 If you've already lost some vision, ask your doctor about low vision products and services that can help make daily living easier.
-For example, special lenses, magnifiers and even video magnifiers are available.
+For example, special lenses, magnifiers and video magnifiers are available.

 If you have diabetes, reduce your risk of getting diabetic retinopathy by doing the following: